-On June 30, 2023, the Company completed the sale of Multipay business software for a price of approximately \$96,000 including VAT, less \$20,000 in fixed assets write-off, and recognized approximately \$216,000 net gain from the transaction.
-The gross proceeds is currently recorded in other current assets have been collected as of June 30, 2023 September 30, 2023.
+Although the Company exited the MultiPay business software for a price in Colombia, it still maintains an authID customer support and operations team in Bogota which performs essential functions to support the global operations of approximately \$96,000 including VAT, less \$20,000 in fixed assets write-off, and recognized approximately \$216,000 net gain from the transaction.
+The gross proceeds have been collected as of September 30, 2023. our Verified product.